 "Based on lower utility bills, geothermal comfort systems usually pay for themselves after 5-10 years."

-A geothermal heating and cooling system taps into the renewable energy in the Earth’s surface to heat and cool your home or business.
+Geothermal heating and cooling systems tap into the renewable energy beneath the Earth’s surface to heat and cool your home or business.
 The underground water pipes harness the earth’s temperature to save you up to 70% on your utility bills when compared to a conventional system.
-Instead of burning expensive fossil fuels, a ground source heat pump is able to extract it’s energy from the earth, magnify it, and release it to heat your home in the winter.
+Instead of burning expensive fossil fuels, a ground source heat pump is able to extract its energy from the earth, magnify it, and release it to heat your home in the winter.

 During hot, Atlanta summers, a geothermal system only has to work as hard as your AC would if it were 58 degrees outside, and that is quite an energy savings!
 Geothermal systems are truly the future of heating and cooling systems.